vuamitom/vuamitom.github.io/_drafts/2018-09-27-what-is-blockchain-for.markdown

 We are creating crypto currencies to protect ourselves from evil government, ineffictive intermediatries.
 But what if we are enemies of ourselves.
 What if the do-gooders turn into incumbents.
 They still have a monopoly over information.
 That is why fraud and scam happens.

+##### What I think blockchain is really good at.

+Putting all ideaopolitical promises aside, blockchain and its tokens are incredible as a database.
+Not because it stands independent from organizations but rather, it is something that brings organizations together.
+It's a common format and book that is agreeable and shared among different parties.
+Thus org A and B working together don't have to re-invent the wheel, or rely on a trusted third party.
+They work on a blockchain, which is autonomous.

 I think the value of blockchain would most likely comes from cost saving.
 Benefactors would be associations, gov orgs, where db need to open to outsiders.
 Single source of truth, avoid the need to replicate data between organization. (give a before vs after example here).
 No need to design an API ( the old way,) but the ledger  protocol is already popular. ==> cost saving in terms of development and information cost (dont have to training, communicating api )